Where To Buy San Antonio Native Plants

 SAWS has a separate Landscape Coupon program that awards you $100 towards plants for every 200 sq ft of lawn (and sprinkler heads) you remove!
 I am going to be participating in this program this year.
 You can find the details of the program here.

 You get to use the $100 coupon towards 15 native and/or adaptive plants that require less water in your landscaping.
-SAWS provides a list of 40 approved plants, and there are some awesome options on here:
+SAWS provides a list of approved plants.
+Prioritize these San Antonio native plants from their approved list:

 2. Join the Native Plant Exchange on Nextdoor